Bathroom Plumbing London | Verified Plumbers, All Boroughs

 Frequently Asked Questions

-Adding a new toilet to a dwelling requires Building Regulations notification.
-If your property is listed or in a conservation area โ€” both of which are common across inner London boroughs โ€” confirm with your local planning authority before any structural or external works are undertaken.
+Adding a new toilet to a dwelling, plus drainage, ventilation, electrical or structural work, may require Building Regulations approval or notification.
+If your property is listed or your works affect external character in a conservation area, confirm with your local planning authority before any external or structural works are undertaken.

 A standard power shower โ€” which uses a pump to boost pressure โ€” can be installed on a gravity-fed system and is one of the most common upgrades in London’s older housing stock.
 The pump draws from the cold water storage tank and hot water cylinder.